 We make it our mission at UNICEF to improving water quality in the DRC and ensure that every child has access to safe drinking water, adequate sanitation facilities in schools and communities.

-In the realm of emergencies, UNICEF supports the fight against cholera and Ebola by increasing access to safe drinking water, ensuring the availability of water treatment products and rehabilitating and redeveloping water points. of water.
+In the realm of emergencies, UNICEF supports the fight against cholera and Ebola by increasing access to safe drinking water, ensuring the availability of water treatment products and rehabilitating and redeveloping water points.
 Emergency interventions are carried out for displaced persons and host communities.

-Through the national program “Healthy School and Village” for example, UNICEF works to prevent diarrheal and other waterborne diseases.
+Through the national program “Healthy School” and Village for example, UNICEF works to prevent diarrheal and other waterborne diseases.
 Having made significant progress, over 7 million people and nearly 1 million schoolchildren have benefited from improved water and sanitation, and since 2018, health centres have been integrated into the program.

 We believe that every child has the right to an education, no matter the circumstances that they are born into.

 Education offers children a ladder out of poverty and a path to a promising future.
-But, in the Democratic Republic of the Congo (DRC) nearly 7 million children aged 5 to 17 are out of school.
+But, in the Democratic Republic of Congo (DRC) nearly 7 million children aged 5 to 17 are out of school.

 The Ebola outbreak has meant that basic services such as education are far harder to access, with the impact of the disease overturning the daily lives of communities – affecting all from parents, caregivers to teachers.